lvsz/bcbfbl/README.md

 ## About BCBFBL
-Bussiness BrainFuck Based on Lisp lists is a brainfuck interpreter written in Common Lisp, and inspired by Krzysztof Gabis' [Business Card Brainfuck](https://github.com/kgabis/business-card-brainfuck).
+Business BrainFuck Based on Lisp lists is a brainfuck interpreter written in Common Lisp, and inspired by Krzysztof Gabis' [Business Card Brainfuck](https://github.com/kgabis/business-card-brainfuck).
 What's unique about it, is the way it interprets brainfuck commands, more specifically `[` and `]`.
 All brainfuck compilers and interpreters I've seen so far either backtrack or jump to the matching bracket.
 Instead, BCBFBL transforms brainfuck code to nested lists of lambdas, which recursively get mapped with `funcall`, this can make it slightly faster for certain programs – like [the Mandelbrot set](http://esoteric.sange.fi/brainfuck/utils/mandelbrot/mandelbrot.b) – than other non-optimizing interpreters.
 Another thing common in brainfuck interpreters, is that they limit both tape and cell sizes, which means they're actually finite state machines.
 BCBFBL on the other hand has unbounded cell sizes, making it a true Turing tarpit.